-A great way to speed strength train is by running stairs.
+A great way to speed strength training is by running stairs.
 Perhaps you feel you are not getting enough out of simply running on flat ground and want to increase your time.
 In order to increase your time, you must think of weight training.
 If you can train your muscles to be in peak condition, and your speed will greatly increase.
-Perhaps you’ve been doing sprints.
+Perhaps you've been doing sprints.
 This helps with acceleration and long distance running helps with endurance.
 Acceleration and endurance is key to speed running.
 However, you need pure strength and power to keep your legs pushing ground again and again.
 For this reason, it is best to run stairs.

 The Beauty of Stairs